Illias-B22/titanbay-ae-task/README.md

 4. Personal email → `unknown_personal`
 5. Everything else → `unknown_business`

-Doing some analysis on the actual data on the 331 unique Freshdesk emails(we excluded Internal tickets):
+Table below is some analysis on the actual data on the 331 unique Freshdesk emails(we excluded Internal tickets):

 | Type | Count | % |
 |---|---|---|